2017 Arkema plant explosion: Sunday, 27 August

-At 10:00am CDT, the National Hurricane Center updated its forecast, calling for an additional rainfall 15–25 in and up to 50 in over the next several days.
+At 10 am CDT, the National Hurricane Center updated its forecast, calling for an additional rainfall 15–25 in and up to 50 in over the next several days.

 Early in the day, the ride-out crew shut down electricity to several Low Temperature Warehouses.
 Organic peroxides in these warehouses were transferred into refrigerated trailers.
 The ride-out crew was optimistic that flooding would crest.
 In addition to the Low Temperature Warehouses, power was also cut off to other structures, the water supply and fire suppression pumps.
 Additionally some of the backup electrical generators were also compromised by floodwaters, along with the piping for the emergency liquid nitrogen tank that was on hand should the mechanical (electrically powered) refrigeration fail.
 Workers were able to restore this temporarily, however the piping was later submerged again by floodwaters.

 By the end of the night, only one Low Temperature Warehouse was still operational, with the organic peroxides from the other six warehouses now stored in six refrigerated trailers, now being stored in the 'laydown area' one of the highest points in the facility.

 Monday, 28 August

-At 2:00am CDT, commercial power was lost, when transformers were flooded.
+At 2 am CDT, commercial power was lost, when transformers were flooded.
 The two remaining standby generators were activated to continue providing electricity to the last Low Temperature Warehouse.
 However, one of these generators was quickly flooded.
-At 3:00am CDT, the ride-out crew began transferring the organic peroxides in the last warehouse into two refrigerated trailers, fearing loss of the last remaining generator.
-Two hours later, at 5:00am CDT, the last generator was turned off by the ride-out crew.
+At 3 am CDT, the ride-out crew began transferring the organic peroxides in the last warehouse into two refrigerated trailers, fearing loss of the last remaining generator.
+Two hours later, at 5 am CDT, the last generator was turned off by the ride-out crew.
 Later that morning, they also discovered that the nitrogen tank was also now inoperable after the piping had become submerged again.

 Throughout the morning, the forklift and two trucks were lost to rising floodwaters, stranding three trailers by the Low Temperature Warehouses.
 Water in this area had reached chest height on the ride-out crew.
 This left around 50 pallets of organic peroxide in the last warehouse.
-The ride-out crew hand carried the small containers to refrigerated trailers at an adjacent building to keep them cool, finishing this task around midnight.
+The ride-out crew hand carried the small containers by hand, through the floodwaters, to refrigerated trailers at an adjacent building to keep them cool, finishing this task around midnight.

 At this point, three trailers, containing 4,000 containers were still sitting in the floodwaters.
 The ride-out crew was concerned that these trailers would fail and the organic peroxide would begin to warm.